One thing you need to get right in business is knowing how to treat your customers as professionally as possible.

-There is no need to deceive them, saying jargon that makes it more difficult for you to communicate as effectively as you would like.
+There is no need to deceive them, by saying jargon that makes it more difficult for you to communicate as effectively as you would like.

-As you can see, it’s pretty easy to improve customer experience in your business, and ensure your business stands in good stead throughout the years.
+As you can see, it’s pretty easy to improve customer experience in your business and ensure your business stands in good stead throughout the years.

 5. Show respect